Source code for ae.core

 :ref:`config-files` or :ref:`config-options` of the module :mod:`ae.console`).

-providing a mapping between the debug levels and the python logging levels.
+is providing a mapping between the debug levels and the python logging levels.

 the encoding of strings into byte-strings (to output them to the console/stdout or to file contents) can be tricky

-sometimes. to not lose any logging output because of invalid characters this module will automatically handle any
+sometimes. to not lose any logging output because of invalid characters, this module will automatically handle any

 :exc:`UnicodeEncodeError` exception for you. invalid characters will then automatically be converted to the default